-Finally, everyone should remember that the opportunity to get help for mental health can greatly improve a patient’s quality of life and that even in the worst moments of his or her battles with their conditions, it’s not permanent.
+Finally, everyone should remember that the opportunity to get help for mental health can greatly improve their quality of life.
+And even in the worst moments of battling with their conditions, it’s not permanent.

 “I often remind patients that most of their lives, they haven’t haven’t been this profoundly affected by this mental health condition, whatever the condition is.
 The majority of their life has been a more symptom-free place.

 Symptoms come and go, he says, but they won’t last forever.
 “If you’re having, you know, a crying spell, that’s what’s happening right now.
 But, most likely, you’re not going to be crying all day, every day.
 It comes and goes.”

 Ultimately, he says, treatment of mental health conditions continues to improve.
 “It’s a challenge, but we are absolutely coming along.
 People are having better outcomes and shorter hospital stays and we’re able to get people stable faster.
 So that’s a hopeful message.”